margaretlange/fastapi-tdd-docker/readme/Terraform.md

 AUTH0_CLIENT_ID (client id for your "explorer application") AUTH0_CLIENT_SECRET (client secret id for your "explorer application"

-Edit the s3 backend by hand to show the correct bucket.
+Edit the s3 backend specification by hand to show the correct bucket.
 Then you should be able to proceed
 `terraform init`
+- terraform validate
 `terraform plan`
 `terraform apply`